mygamedevtools/scene-loader/README.md

 #### The Loading Behavior

 The Loading Behavior is a [MonoBehaviour] component, which you can attach to Unity [GameObjects], that receives the progress value from the scene manager.
-You **need** to add a `LoadingBehavior` component to a [GameObject] in your loading scene in order to be able to display scene loading feedbacks.
+You **need** to add a `LoadingBehavior` component to a [GameObject] in your loading scene to be able to display scene loading feedback.
-It exposes its `LoadingProgress` instance, that you can use to listen to the loading events:
+It exposes its `LoadingProgress` instance, which you can use to listen to the loading events:

 ```cs
 public class LoadingProgress : IProgress<float>